CaseyAMeakin/apache-log-parser/README.md

 #### Usage

 You first need to define the format string which was used by Apache.
 This can be found in your `/etc/apache2/apache2.conf` file with keyword `LogFormat`.
-In this example I set up a standard default format and associate it with a variable `log-format`:
+Here's a simple example where I set up a standard default format:

 ```
 (def log-format "%v:%p %h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\"")